June 27 - July 23, 2021

-The Center for Asian Business is pleased to offer summer scholarships for a cultural immersion program in South Korea.
+The Center for Asian Business is pleased to offer summer scholarships for a virtual cultural immersion program offered by our sister Jesuit university, Sogang University in Seoul, South Korea.
 Recipients will learn conversational Korean and gain an understanding of Korean culture.
-Sogang University, our sister Jesuit university in Seoul, coordinates the program.

 All full-time LMU students who have a cumulative GPA of 3.00 or above are eligible to apply for the scholarships.
 Applicants will be required to demonstrate these qualifications and submit a qualifying essay.

-In their applications, students will write an essay (500 words) explaining why they wish to participate in the program and what they will be looking to learn.
-Students should submit their essay, resume, and unofficial transcripts to the Center of Asian Business by March 29, 2019.
-Scholarships will be awarded on the basis of the student’s qualifications, including the essay, GPA, and an interview by the Selection Committee.
+In their applications, students will write an essay (500 words) explaining why they wish to participate in the program and what they hope to learn.
+Students should submit their essay, a short introduction video (90 seconds), resume, and unofficial transcripts to the Center of Asian Business at email@example.com by April 30, 2021.

-Scholarship recipients will be expected to spend four weeks in Korea, and on return will submit a report on their cross-cultural experiences.
+Scholarship recipients will be expected to attend all virtual classes and submit a report on their cross-cultural experiences.
 Specific details about these reports will be given to the scholarship students.
 Recipients will also be asked to help promote the scholarship program in the future.

-These scholarships will provide an opportunity for students to learn Korean language and to experience its culture and thus help them become leaders in academia, business, and politics.
+These scholarships will provide an opportunity for students to learn the Korean language, experience Korean culture, and become global leaders in academia, business and politics.

 Korea is a country strongly influenced by Confucianism with a philosophy of harmony and right conduct based on relationships that create a "vertical" society.
 Like other Asian countries, Korea is a collectivist society, a "we" society, which is very different from America, where individualism prevails.
-By traveling to Korea you will gain a deeper understanding and appreciation for the people of Asia and their culture.
+By studying the language and culture of Korea you will gain a deeper understanding and appreciation for the people of Asia and their culture.

 Korea is less than half the size of California, but has a population of 48 million.
-You will be amazed at the capital, Seoul, founded in 1392, which still has several of its ancient gates and sections of the city walls.
-With a population of 12 million, it is the world's second largest metropolitan city.
-It is also one of the world's most densely populated cities surpassed only by Mexico City and Sao Paulo.
-It is a modern city, rebuilt from the devastation of the Korean War sixty years ago.
-Wide avenues and skyscrapers abound, and there is a superb subway system.
-Since it is a city that never sleeps, you will not run out of places to go.
-The new TGV high-speed train connects the capital with Korea's second largest city, Pusan, with four million people, in less than 2 hours.
+The capital, Seoul, founded in 1392, still has several of its ancient gates and sections of the city walls.
+It is a modern city, rebuilt from the devastation of the Korean War 60 years ago.

 Korea is the only divided country in the world.
 South Korea may be the most democratic of Asian countries, while North Korea is a completely isolated communist state.
 Since the Korean War ended in 1953, the world's third and fifth largest armies have faced each other across the border, the Demilitarized Zone (the DMZ), North Korea with 1,000,000 regulars and 5,000,000 reserves, the South with 500,000 regulars and 3,000,000 reserves.
-Currently there are 35,000 U.S. forces serving in Korea.
-You will visit Panmunjom, the Truce Village in the DMZ.
+Currently there are over 28,000 U.S. forces serving in Korea.

 "The John P. Daly, SJ Scholarship gave me a great look into major Korean companies, and the factors that contribute to their success.
 I learned about the difference between Korean and American business practices, and about how interconnected the economy and global trade really is." - Luke Vetter